 The announcement was part of a broader discussion at the quarterly MTSU Board of Trustees meeting Wednesday on the need to better serve and encourage students from underserved communities — particularly Black males.

-Professor Michelle Stevens, introduced as director of the new Fairness, Justice and Equity Center in the College of Education, said the center will offer educational opportunities, support and advocacy for community partners.
+Professor Michelle Stevens, introduced as director of the new Center for Fairness, Justice and Equity in the College of Education, said the center will offer educational opportunities, support and advocacy for community partners.
 It will also partner with Memphis-based Man Up Teacher Fellowship, a nonprofit working to provide students in high-poverty areas access to “high-quality male teachers.”

 Rick Vanosdall, interim dean of the College of Education, said more information about the center will be released at a formal opening in the Spring 2022 semester.

 President Sidney A. McPhee touted the center as among MTSU’s ongoing commitment to improve graduation and retention rates for underserved populations.
 He said MTSU invests more than $2.6 million in university funds and external grants each year into efforts and programs to support underrepresented populations.